JeeWeetje/iot-workshop/Flow.md

 2. Select the ResourceGroup `TechDays42rg`.
 It will open a new blade with all resources in this group
 3. Select the Azure Function App `TechDays42fa`
+4. Select the function `TechDaysEventHubTriggerFunction`
-4. The develop page is shown.
+5. The develop page is shown.
 In the middle, you will see the function in the 'Code' panel
-5. Replace 'the code' with
+6. Replace 'the code' with

     ```csharp
     using System;